taskholdersdev/TaskCoin/README.md

 # TaskCoin

-A cryptocurrency that uses an improved proof of work algorithm to create a stable more user friendly coin.
-TaskCoin limits the amount of control a single body can hold and prevents ASIC and GPU mining.
+A cryptocurrency that is using a better Proof of Work and is preventing GPU and ASIC to mine

 #### Linux